1924 Georgia Tech Golden Tornado football team: Auburn

 Tech beat rival Auburn 7–0.
 On the first play of the fourth quarter, Wycoff extended the ball over the goal line.

 The starting lineup was King (left end), Usry (left tackle), Godwin (left guard), Poole (center), Carpenter (right guard), Gardner (right tackle), Nabelle (right end), S. Murray (quarterback), I. Williams (left halfback), Farnsworh (right halfback), Wycoff (fullback).

 Postseason

 Doug Wycoff was selected first-team All-American by Lawrence Perry.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1924 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1924 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.